solidi/writing/41-the-next-fantastic-software-project-code-name.md

 I find code names are *sentimental* hooks in the playful nature of the software craft.
 It's about the culture of the engineers, something that we enjoy doing.

-These aliases are a remedied prescription to the unambiguous.
+These aliases are a prescription to the ambiguous.
 Engineers long for a territory to raise their flock of beautiful software and hardware.
 Damned the boredom of names like `This-is-an-App,` or `Some-Service.` Instead, let's have the `Anti-Gravity-Device` and `Newtons-Gravitational-Laws.`

-The power of these labels is about telling stories, *galvanizing people* where the hook is the code name we all discuss in the digital hallways.
+The power of these labels is in telling stories, *galvanizing people* where the hook is the code name we discuss in the hallways.
 [Software engineers need to believe in their projects](https://iism.org/article/you-need-software-developers-to-believe-in-your-project-45).
-But without the naming practice, there isn't much infatuation or fun.
+But without the naming practice, there isn't much fun.
 It's not memorable.
 There isn't much play. *Another sprint ends in the bin, semantically tagged.*

 Let's create the next fantastic code name.
 I plan to.